 - COVID-19 has exacerbated many of the risk factors for families that can lead to child abuse and neglect.

-- Pandemic could see a 20 per cent increase on current rates in demand for child protection for five years, resulting in 27,500 children in out-of-home care in 2026.
+- Pandemic could see a 20% increase on current rates in demand for child protection for 5 years, resulting in 27,500 children in out-of-home care in 2026.

-- Aboriginal and Torres Strait Islander children continue to be over-represented in child protection, with Aboriginal and Torres Strait Islander children making up 26 per cent of all children in out-of-home care.
+- Aboriginal and Torres Strait Islander children continue to be over-represented in child protection, with Aboriginal and Torres Strait Islander children making up 26% of all children in out-of-home care.

 - Increased and sustained investment in targeted early intervention programs for children and families could prevent almost 1,500 children from entering out-of-home care every year.

 New research shows an additional 4,500 Victorian children could enter the out-of-home care system by 2026 as a result of COVID-19, increasing the total number of children potentially in out-of-home care in 6 years’ time to 27,500 children.

 Leading child and family agencies are calling on the Victorian Government to provide additional, sustained investment in effective early intervention programs, to reduce the number of children experiencing harm and entering the child protection and out-of-home care system.

 Even before the pandemic, the child protection system was broken, causing devastating outcomes for children and young people.
 Now, COVID-19 is pushing even more families to breaking point, which could see thousands more children potentially enter out-of-home care as a result.